veropetit/PHYS633-F2024/Book/CourseInformation/CourseStructure.md

 ### What if I need an extension?

-I will allow Y deadline extension per student.
-They are automatic, but you need to fill in this form before the due date:
+I will allow a few deadline extension per student.
+They are automatic, but you need to fill in this form before the due date: https://forms.gle/q9CJjZonPPUcmSYh6

 ## How will your final grade be determined?